redwarp/9-Patch-Resizer/README.md

 As simple as drag and drop can get.

-And here is the [WhatsNew changelog]
+And here is the [changelog](https://github.com/redwarp/9-Patch-Resizer.wiki.git)

 Current version : *1.3.1*